 Web hosting is a service provided by a person or company that allows you to upload a website to the internet.
 If you so choose, you can set up a private website that only you or somebody with a username and password can view.
 Usually, though, websites are made available for anyone to see.

-Servers act in much the same way as a computer or laptop.
+Servers act in very much the same way as a computer or laptop.
 They hold files, bits of data and information that can be called and viewed upon request.
-When somebody requests a page from your website, the server recognises the command and sends a copy of the requested page to the person’s browser.
+When somebody requests a page from your website after typing the URL into a browser, clicking on a link on another website or the search results in Google, the server recognises the command and sends a copy of the requested page to the person’s browser.

 Why do you need web hosting?